 Olfa utility knives

 Snap-blade knives are a good idea if you do work that requires lots of blade changes.
 But have you ever tried a snap-blade utility knife and ended up throwing it away?
 No doubt it was a cheap Olfa knockoff.

 Framers, check out this blade

 Are you the guy on the crew who gets stuck cutting out bottom plates in door openings?
 Or do you like to cut out the window openings after the walls are up?

-No matter how careful you try to be, sometimes when you resaw (slice thicker boards into thinner ones on the band saw) it's hard to get the blade to stop wandering.
-Here's a great old trick: First send one edge of the board through the table saw, cutting about 1 in. deep.
+No matter how careful you try to be, sometimes when you re-saw (slice thicker boards into thinner ones on the band saw) it's hard to get the blade to stop wandering.
+Here's a great old trick: First send one edge of the board through the table saw, cutting about 1-inch deep.
 Turn it end for end and cut another kerf on the opposite edge, and then send it through the band saw.
 The saw kerfs will act as guides to keep the blade in line.
 Move to the planer for the final smoothing.